natelistrom/natelistrom.github.io/_posts/2023-09-16-thesis-antithesis-synthesis.md

 On the scene and sequence level, you can think about it as a way to craft structural markers for the plot.
 A scene begins with a starting point (thesis).
 You introduce some form of opposition (antithesis).
 The two battle with each other, and the thesis becomes untenable.
 This results in a change (synthesis).
 Then, the process repeats.

 On a whole-story level, you can think of thesis-antithesis-synthesis as a way to communicate your thematic argument.
 Your protagonist begins with a certain thematic belief (thesis).
 That belief is challenged and shown to be incorrect (antithesis).
-To reach resolution, the protagonist must abandon their incorrect belief and embrace a true belief about the world (synthesis).
+To reach resolution, the protagonist must abandon her incorrect belief and embrace a true belief about the world (synthesis).

 ---